joegreen88/php-builder/README.md

 This would build to `./php-build/5.6.25`.

-You could then verify the build by running `./php-build/5.6.25/bin/php --version`
+You could then verify the build by running `./php-build/5.6.25/bin/php --version`.

+The php.ini would be loaded from `./php-ini/7.0.11/php.ini`.

 ## Clean